Muslim Counsellor and CBT Therapist

 Civil Hospital Karachi

-My first degree was in Medicine which gave me an opportunity to experience working within different departments in a hospital that covered a socio-economically deprived population.
-Years of daily contact with these patients and interacting with them holistically on a personal and professional level helped me to see and understand people within their social context.
-I also began to understand them better as unique individuals with unique circumstances beyond their presenting problems.
-This has positively impacted on how I relate to my clients now in my practice as a therapist.
+My first degree was in Medicine.
+It gave me an opportunity to experience working in a hospital that covered a socio-economically deprived population.
+This also included work in paediatrics where I could see and feel the anxiety and worry of parents for their children.
+In adult wards, I saw patients and their families during stressful times of their lives.
+Years of daily contact with patients struggling with different life challenges, medical and non-medical, gave me the opportunity to interact with them holistically on a personal and professional level.
+This really helped me to see and understand people within their social context.
+I also began to understand them better, as unique individuals with unique circumstances, beyond their presenting problems.
+This has positively impacted on how I relate to my clients now in my practice as a psychotherapist.